Experts warn of the 9 common mistakes to avoid when buying outdoor furniture

 "A frequent error is purchasing furniture that is not suitable for outdoor use," explains Artem.
 "Pick furniture that can handle rain, sun, wind, and other outdoor factors.
 Look for materials that are water-resistant, UV-protected, and rust-proof."

-"A word of advice: NEVER put furniture that is intended for indoor use outside, as the fabrics will fade or metals will rust," warns Wendy.
+"A word of advice: NEVER put furniture that is intended for indoor use outside, as the fabrics will fade or metals will rust," warns Wendy Ortiz, a designer and co-founder of Caravana Furniture.

 5. Going by looks alone

-It's not always just about how things look, especially when it comes to choosing comfy furniture – a common mistake when choosing a couch.
-The aesthetic is important. but it should never be the only factor taken into consideration.
+It's not always just about how things look, especially when it comes to choosing comfy furniture – a common mistake when choosing an indoor sofa.
+The aesthetic is important.
+But it should never be the only factor taken into consideration.

 6. Choosing the wrong material